gusztavvargadr/packer/README.md

   - [Docker Linux][docker-linux-default-box] Community on Ubuntu Server
   - [IIS][iis-default-box] on Windows Server
   - [SQL Server][sql-server-default-box] 2019 and 2017 Developer on Windows Server
-  - [Visual Studio][visual-studio-default-box] 2019 and 2017 Community on Windows 10
+  - [Visual Studio][visual-studio-default-box] 2022 and 2019 Community on Windows 10
 - Specific versions for more complex scenarios:
   - [Operating systems] for generic experiments with [Windows] and [Ubuntu].
   - [Hosting] using [Docker], [IIS] and [SQL Server].